therealssj/GSoC2016-Final-Report/README.md

 The Two Factor Module is just a pluggable provider.
 On its own it is of no use and needs external plugins/modules like Google Login Authenticator for the the site to be able to use it.

-There are three types of plugins in Two Factor:
+There are four types of plugins in Two Factor:
 - Validation plugins like TFA Time Based OTP and TFA Hmac Based OTP.
 - Login plugins like TFA Trusted Trusted Browser(Cookie based authentication)
 - Send plugins ( No plugins implemented yet )